manuelbieh/react-book/basics/excursus-es2015+.md

 // -> { name: 'Manuel', german: true };
 ```

 So far so good.
-I have tried to keep the example very simple at this point but its implications are evident.
+I have tried to keep the examples very simple at this point but its implications are evident.
 In more complex situations, this technique will allow us to write clean and easily readable code especially with regard to **JSX**.

 Another noteworthy addition for objects has been the introduction of **shorthand property names**.
 Previously, code had to be written in the following form: